Free our reporter, begs newspaper as China cracks down on journalists

 “The reason we did it was to safeguard the legitimate rights of the company,” Zoomlion vice president Sun Changjun told Reuters, declining further comment.

-Media experts said the commentary was unusual but not highly controversial because the paper, published in the southern metropolis of Guangzhou, was criticizing Changsha authorities as opposed to the central government.
+Media experts said the commentary was unusual but not highly controversial because the paper, published in the southern metropolis of Guangzhou, was criticising Changsha authorities as opposed to the central government.

 Changsha police did not specifically name Zoomlion, but said Chen was detained on defamation charges.